lhcb/impactkit-proceedings/contrib-04-HOP-LoKi-Functor/ProceedingHOP.md

 ## Introduction

 The goal of this project is to create a new LoKi functor and a new TupleTool to implement the ideas of the HOP mass, discussed in https://cds.cern.ch/record/2102345?ln=en.
 This tool is conceived to exploit the kinematic characteristics of $B$ decays into final states involving electrons, by computing a mass in which the bremsstrahlung losses are balanced along the $B$ momentum.
-The $p_{\mathrm{T}}$ with respect to the $B$ flight direction is already implemented in the LoKi code.
-This is used later in the LoKi functor implementation.
+The computation of $p_{\mathrm{T}}$ with respect to the $B$ flight direction is already implemented in the LoKi code.
+This is used later in the LoKi functor implementation of the HOP mass.
 However, this is not the case for the TupleTool, so this function is implemented as well in the new one.

 ## Physics details

-For this we recommend to read the first three sections of the note presented in the project description.
-As explained in the note we want to balance the three momentum components transversal to the $B$ flight direction of electronic and hadronic parts of a given $B$ decay.
+The physics details are described in the first three sections of the note presented in the project description.
+As explained in the note we want to balance the three momentum components transversal to the $B$ flight direction of the electronic and hadronic parts of a given $B$ decay.
 The ratio of these transversal momenta defines the parameter $\alpha_{HOP}$:
 $$\alpha_{\mathrm{HOP}} = \frac{P_t^{\mathrm{h}}}{P_t^{\mathrm{e}}}$$
 this parameter is then used to scale the three-momentum of the electronic part of the decay:
 $$\overrightarrow{P^{\mathrm{corr}}}(\mathrm{e^+ / e^-}) = \alpha_{\mathrm{HOP}} \times \overrightarrow{P^{\mathrm{corr}}}(\mathrm{e^+ / e^-})$$
-This new three-momentum (together with the hadronic part) is then used to calculate the new invariant mass of the original $B$ particle.
-This accounts for the bremstrallung losses of the final state electrons and positrons.
+This new three-momentum (together with the hadronic part) is later used to calculate the new invariant mass of the original $B$ particle.
+This accounts for the bremstrahlung losses of the final state electrons and positrons.

 Our algorithm will treat all the decays in the following way:

 * find all the particles which further decay exclusively into electrons and positrons
-* find all $e^{\pm}$ coming from semi-leptonic decays
+* find all $e^{\pm}$ coming from particles that have both $e^\pm$ and other particles between their children
 * add the four-momenta of the above-mentioned particles to obtain $P^{\mathrm{e}}$
 * find all particles which have no $e^{\pm}$ in their decay tree or are non-electronic basic particles
 * add the four-momenta of these particles to obtain $P^{\mathrm{h}}$